Wedding Flowers on a Budget

 Don’t be tempted to DIY your own wedding flowers no matter how much money you think it will save you.
 Many brides simply become overwhelmed by such a project and end up making a frantic call to their florist for help.
 Not only can DIY flowers be extremely stressful, it can often become more expensive than hiring a professional from the start.

-CHEAP WEDDING FLOWER IDEAS
+CHEAPER WEDDING FLOWER IDEAS

 Cheap wedding flowers don't really exist but that doesn't mean you can't be savvy when shopping for your big day blooms.
 If you're on a really tight budget here are four ways to save on your wedding flowers.